vesor/notes/ubuntu1604.md

    NUL charater separation is a way to escape files which also contain spaces in their filenames.
 -n1 Tells xarg to execute the command [cmd] with only one argument

+      tensorflow-master$ find . -regextype grep -regex ".*tensor.*[0-9]\{2\}.jpg" ./tensorflow/examples/tutorials/deepdream/pilatus800.jpg

+-regextype to specify regex format note it matches the whole path string, not only the filename.

 ## suspend and wakup